arkin0x/nostr-chunkey-monkey/README.md

   ["monkey", "🐒🍌"],
 ]

-// optional hex event id to attach the chunks to const attachToEvent = "0fbc395a..."
+// Optional hex event id to attach the chunks to.
+// This makes the attached event a magnet for querying chunks when the chunked file hash isn't known: Filter { kinds: 5391, #e <attached> }
+const attachToEvent = "0fbc395a..."

 const allChunks = []